Tushar9898/verdant-insights/README.md

 # Verdant Insights - Price Prediction for Agri-Horticultural Commodities

-This project aims to predict prices of key agri-horticultural commodities, including pulses and vegetables (e.g., onions and potatoes).
-The model utilizes features like the commodity name, month, and year for forecasting.
+Welcome to Verdant Insights!
+This project focuses on predicting the prices of agri-horticultural commodities like pulses and vegetables (such as onions and potatoes) to support stakeholders in the agricultural sector with valuable market insights.
-Website Link

 ## Access the project here: https://verdant-insights.netlify.app/

+## Features

+Accurate Price Predictions: Provides insights into future price trends of essential commodities.
+User-Friendly Interface: Easy navigation to access predictions and insights.
+Data-Driven Insights: Uses machine learning algorithms tailored for agricultural price forecasting.

+Regards,
+Verdant Visionaries